15 Of The Best Florida Beaches For Families

 To some, Florida may be best known for Disney World but to others, it’s all about the Florida beaches.
 Its warm climate and more than 660 miles of pristine beaches make it the perfect US beach vacation destination.
 Many of these Florida beaches also rank as the best beaches in the US so if you thought Florida was all about Disney, think again!

-We took the kids on a six week beach hopping road trip around Florida when they were small.
+We took the kids on a six week beach hopping road trip around Florida when they were small and enjoyed the many things to do in Florida with kids, but especially the beaches.
 The beaches in Florida are all so varied but what we loved above all is that they are so family-friendly.

 With so many top beaches in Florida, it’s hard to choose the best, and really, everyone looks for something different in a beach.
 With the help of some fellow travel bloggers, we’ve made sure to include a good mix of the best Florida beaches for families to include quiet beaches, surfing beaches, city beaches and shelling beaches so that there’s something for everyone.

 **This post contains affiliate links.
 If you click on one and book, we may earn a small commission at no extra cost to you.
 Thank You**

 (Submitted by Jenni from Cruise Mummy)

 Cocoa Beach is located on Florida’s space coast.
 Perfect for families, this beach has soft white sand and crystal clear waters.
 One of the main attractions of Cocoa Beach is the historic Westgate Cocoa Beach Pier which stretches 800 feet over the ocean.
 There are some lovely bars and restaurants on the pier where you can grab a bite to eat, as well as shop, enjoy live music and a spot of fishing.